Mentis123/data3-cisco-live/replit.md

 - Unified color scheme across components for categories.
 - Header image with custom Melbourne tech skyline.
 - Exit/Home buttons with confirmation dialogs to prevent data loss.
-- Category management system in the admin dashboard for CRUD operations on categories, including visual color picker.
+- Category management system in the admin dashboard with persistent custom categories stored in database.
+- Protected system categories (GENERAL, SCALE, EXPERTISE, and 5 solution types) cannot be edited or deleted.
+- Custom categories (INFRASTRUCTURE, SECURITY, CLOUD, NETWORKING) can be fully managed with CRUD operations.
 - Post-submission UI displays category-specific stats with color-coded headers for 5 minutes, then reverts to general stats.
 - Word cloud consolidates case variations of technology terms (e.g., "appdynamics" and "AppDynamics") using proper product casing.